Resonite-Community-Projects/accesslistmanager/README.md

 ### accesslist slash command

 This `accesslist` slash command give the possibility to manage a cloud variable to control access.
-There is 3 sub commands available:
+Here is the sub commands available:

 - **add** This sub command give you the possibility to add a user to the cloud variable.
 Two parameters are available and mandatory, `neos_username` and `discord_username`.
 The `discord_username` parameter will give you a hint and return all the discord tag of the user available in the discord server.
 You can also "force" a Discord User Id with `@` following of the ID.
 In the end the Discord User Id will be saved in the database.
+Each time a user is added the bot will write in the record channel on Discord.

 - **remove** This sub command give you the possibility to  remove an user of the cloud variable.
 The parameter `username` support either a NeosVR User Id, a Discord User Id or a Discord Username following by his discriminator .
 There is an hint who will give you a list of all the discord tag of user available either on discord or in the database (as `U-` in the last case).
 Only NeosVR User Id, `U-`, you will be able to remove it from the cloud variable while the user is not present in the bot database.